Chii1-chips/Chii1-chips/README.md

 # I DO NOT WANT SPAM FOLLOWS!!!
 I DO NOT WANT SPAM FOLLOW ACCOUNTS!!!
 I DO NOT WANT IT!!!!!
 OR ELSE I'LL SPRAY BOTTLE YOU!!.
 　　　.   　　˚　　 　　*　　 　　✦　　　.　　.　　　✦　˚ 　　　　 ˚　.˚　　　　✦

+   # DNI list !
+READ BEFORE YOU FOLLOW.

+# - proshippers/darkshippers.
+# -  homophobics/transphobics... basically just people against lgbtq .
+# - zoophiles
+# - racists
+# - ex friends .
+I don't need to add more.
+We seperated for a reason.
+# - anything that is ai related/ai supporters.

+# I will most likely block you *freely* if you make me uncomfortable OR if you're my dni list. !

+# I had to unfortunately move this to the top because a proshipper/comshipper followed me, and it made me extremely uncomfortable.
+PLEASE DNI IF YOU ARE IN MY LIST OF DNI's. thank you.

 # ⏻ Loading  {Chiis_silly_little_corner_github_page.exe} . . .
 .